 When I took on my first leadership role with the company, under this same manager, he challenged me to begin my own Weekly Update – and I did.
 The employees that worked for me expressed gratitude for the weekly message occasionally.
 It wasn’t widespread, but was just enough to convince me that the practice was worthwhile.
 For months I wasn’t sure anyone bothered even opening them.
 But eventually came a weekend where I was too busy and didn’t send an Update.
 I didn’t think too much about it.
 The next morning multiple people in the office asked if everything had been okay the day before and asked why I hadn’t sent a Weekly Update as they had been checking their phones for it!

 Fast forward four years and I had relocated to a new region managing the most complicated location in the country – Manhattan.
-My new boss then, a Regional Director also sent a Weekly Update but his had a much different tilt to it.
+My new boss then, a Regional Director also sent a Weekly Update but his had a different tilt to it.
 His was more motivational than transactional.
 And much more personal.
 As I read his updates and his means of communicating began to influence me, I found myself writing my own updates focused much more on developing my employees’ thinking styles versus simply updating them on business results.
-The only drawback to this now habitual practice was that some weekends, I knew exactly what I would like to say and others found me staring at a blank computer screen on an afternoon better spent out on the pool deck.
+The only drawback to this now habitual practice was that some weekends, I knew exactly what I would like to say, and others found me staring at a blank computer screen on an afternoon better spent out on the pool deck.
 Eventually my struggles led me online to find resources that I thought could inspire new messages.
-My search was nothing but frustrating and eventually led to the creation of this blog.
+I listened to more podcasts and read more books.
+My search for messages led me to realize that what I was doing was taking the best I could find in video, blog, podcast, and book format and distilling it down to the essence of the creator’s message.
+I was making it quick and accessible to an audience that may not have found it otherwise.
+Eventually, that led to the creation of this blog.
 I archived the Weekly Updates I have written over the past years and plan to repurpose them on this site for multiple audiences: